 Rob Hoos is an independent coffee roasting consultant as well as the director of coffee for Nossa Familia Coffee.
 He is also the author of the book "Modulating the Flavor Profile of Coffee: One Roaster's Manifesto."
 Rob feels lucky because coffee was a passion of his first, and now he is fortunate enough to work at something he loves every day.
-He is a SCAA Specialized Lead Instructor for Roaster Level 1 & 2 as well as a member of the RG Education Committee.
-He also serves as a subject matter expert for the SCAA
+He is a SCA Specialized Lead Instructor for Roaster Level 1 & 2 as well as a member of the RG Education Committee.
+He also serves as a subject matter expert for the SCA.

 STEVEN LEE, GROUNDWORK COFFEE & TEA

-VICE CHAIR, EDUCATION COMMITTEE
+VICE CHAIR, events COMMITTEE

 Steven Lee began his coffee career in 1996 as a barista at Peet's Coffee in the San Francisco Bay Area.
 After spending a number of years in the Training & Education Department of Peet's, he moved on to help open the Roasting and QC Department at Intelligentsia Coffee's Los Angeles Roasting Works, where he developed his love for the craft of roasting.
 Since then he has worked on a number of consultancy projects, and has served as a judge for international coffee competitions.
-Steven is currently a Certificate Holding Lead Instructor for the SCAA, which allows him the opportunity to teach, help others, and have meaningful conversations about coffee; something he actually enjoys.
+Steven is currently a Certificate Holding Lead Instructor for the SCA, which allows him the opportunity to teach, help others, and have meaningful conversations about coffee; something he actually enjoys.
 Steven currently holds the position of Director of Coffee Quality and Education at Groundwork Coffee in Los Angeles where he spends his days cupping coffee, writing educational programs, and figuring out better ways to make coffee brown.

-VICE CHAIR, COMMUNICATIONS COMMITTEE
+VICE CHAiR, COMPETITIONS COMMITTEE